dinbusan/dinbusan/README.md

 - Hi, I’m @dinbusan.
-My name is Deann and I am an aspiring web developer with USA and Italian citizenship currently based in Busan, South Korea.
+My name is Deann and I am an aspiring web developer with USA and EU citizenship currently based in Amsterdam, The Netherlands
-- I’m interested in learning more about the world of web development.
-I want to explore front end while also gaining the basics of back end development.
-- I’m currently learning Express and Jquery.
-- I’m looking to collaborate on future projects that will help me further my learning.
-- How to reach me: I am currently a fulltime student and can be reached by email at deann.videtto@gmail.com
+- I am a full-stack JavaScript developer with a passion for building robust and scalable web applications.
+I have experience working in mob programming, collaborating closely with team members to solve complex problems and write high-quality code.
+-  I have hands-on experience with a variety of technologies, including:
+HTML5, CSS3, MongoDB, PostgreSQL, UX/UI design, Git, REST APIs, CI/CD, test-driven development, JavaScript, Node.js, React.js, and Express.js.